-Document: AD Poly Catalogue Page No: Revision No: 5 Document No: 70 Revision Date: September 2013
+Document: Abu Dhabi Polytechnic Page No: Revision No: 10

+Catalogue

+Document No: 72 Revision Date: January 2015

+Artificial Lift Methods 4

+Advanced Drilling Engineering - 3

+Enhanced Oil Recovery - 3

-Reservoir Simu lation 4
+Reservoir Simulation - 4

-т Э

-Applied Water l echnology & - Z
+Applied Water Technology & - 2

 Corrosion

-Production Enh ancement - 3
+Production Enhancement - 3

-On-the-Job Tra ning - 14
+On-the-Job Training - 14

-Total 54 96
+Total 70 115

-Students admitted for the Applied Bachelor and those who obtained a Higher Diploma with high achievements who are interested to pursue their studies will continue studying for one more year (fourth year) to obtain an Applied Bachelor in Petroleum Engineering Technology.
+Students admitted for the Applied Bachelor and those who obtained a Higher Diploma with high achievements who are interested (or required by their sponsors) to pursue their studies will continue studying for one more year (fourth year) to obtain an Applied Bachelor in Petroleum Engineering Technology.
 Senior level (fourth year) subjects include advanced classes in engineering disciplines and specializations along with three approved elective courses (one per each quarter).
 Approved elective courses may be chosen from a variety of subjects to suit each student disciplinary background, oil and gas industry interests, and professional project area.
 A graduation design project has to be completed by the end of the third quarter of fourth year.
-The last quarter in the program (16th) is allocated for the second quarter of on-the-job training.
-Figures 7 and 8 below show the sequence and results of the Higher Diploma and Applied Bachelor for "petroleum engineering technology" Adf oil and gas process engineering technology" PET program specializations, respectively.
+The last quarter in the programme (16th) is allocated for the second quarter of on-the-job training.
+Figures 7 and 8 below show the sequence and results of the Higher Diploma and Applied Bachelor for "petroleum engineering technology" and "oil and gas process engineering technology" PET programme specializations, respectively.